ImageMagick/Usage-Markdown/distorts/index.md

 You can also use [Percent Escapes](../basics/#arg_percent) within the distort arguments.

-For example you can extract image attributes for one image, then use them to resize another image to match the first image.
+For example, you can extract image attributes for one image, then use them to resize another image to match the first image.
 Here I grab the size of the "`rose:`" built-in image, then use a '`Affine`' distortion to resize the larger "`logo:`" image to the same size (without preserving the aspect ratio).

 ~~~